Donor Directed Funds

 The Levenhurst Foundation was created to pay tribute to a family legacy by giving back to the community it called home for more than a century.
 It's our belief that non-profit organizations play a critical role as a bridge to facilitate lasting change.
 We are interested in organizations that are deliberately engaging communities in their work and developing new strategies and collaborations to strengthen their impact with a focus on health, well-being and opportunity for the next generation, in an effort to contribute to positive life outcomes.

 Our grants go to help those who help others.
 Because by investing in our community, we are empowering every single person to have a positive impact on the people and the places around them.
-Read about our grants for more information, or simply click here to begin the process.
+Read about our grants for more information, or simply click the link below to begin the process.

 The T. S. Rosewater Fund is named in honour of author Kurt Vonnegut, who recognized the foolishness of the human species and who wrote so eloquently and satirically about the harm we do to one another, to our planet, and to all its inhabitants.
 This fund has been established to try to help mitigate some of that damage and support initiatives that benefit the natural environment.